-It is hard to believe fall is already creeping up on us!
-I’m glad and sad, all at the same time!
+It is hard to believe fall is already creeping up!
+It’s happy and sad at the same time.
 Glad to move on to the next season, to get back to a regular schedule, and for the crisp autumn air.
 Sad because winter is coming.
 In MN, winters are rough.
-I’m sure other parts of the country are as well.
+Other parts of the country have rough winters, too.
 But, doesn’t it sometimes feel like your part of the world must have the worst winters ever?
-It sure does here in MN.
+It sure does in MN.
 But, one of the great parts of cooler weather is soup.
-We adore soup here.
 And, this recipe for cauliflower soup is a favorite!
 Warm, hearty, tasty, and easy to make!
 Best of all it’s gluten-free for those that need that option!
-Besides my cauliflower potato salad, it’s my favorite use of the tasty white veggie!
+Besides cauliflower potato salad, it’s the best use of the tasty white veggie!

 Roasted Cauliflower Soup